10 Causal estimands

 geom_histogram(bins = 50)

-Figure 10.10: A histogram of the average treatment effect among the overlap population (ATO) weights for whether or not a day had extra magic hours.
+Figure 10.16: A histogram of the average treatment effect among the overlap population (ATO) weights for whether or not a day had Extra Magic Hours.
 Like ATM weights, ATO weights can range from 0 to 1, so they are always stable.
 ATO weights also have improved variance properties compared to the ATM weights.

 Like the ATM weights, the ATO weights are bounded by 0 and 1, making them more stable than the ATE, ATT, and ATU, regardless of the exposed and unexposed imbalance.

-Let’s revisit our finite sample bias simulation, adding in the ATO weights to examine whether they are impacted by this potential for bias.
+Let’s revisit our finite sample bias simulation, adding the ATO weights to examine whether this potential for bias impacts them.

 sim <- function(n) {